Reuse and recycling centre (RRC)

 - Wood & timber (including MDF, plywood, chipboard etc.)

 - Yellow pages

 *Any bikes taken to the site are taken away and any defective parts are replaced to make the bike roadworthy.
-The bikes can be purchased by the general public, directly from the repairer, Bikeworks, 138-140 Cambridge Heath Road, London E1 5QJ or by visiting the Bikeworks website.
+The bikes can be purchased, directly from the repairer, Bikeworks, 138-140 Cambridge Heath Road, London E1 5QJ or by visiting the Bikeworks website.